 The up-to-date module catalogue is available for download here.
 More details on the study course, application and enrollment procedures are given at the website of the Faculty of Physics and Astronomy.

 International studies also for outgoing German students

 Once enrolled, German students have the chance to spend up to one year of their studies abroad.
-The Faculty of Physics and Astronomy sustains a large network of reputed partner universities all over Europe who offer various study slots for students, both M.Sc.Photonics and M.Sc.
+The Faculty of Physics and Astronomy sustains a large network of high-reputation partner universities all over Europe who offer various study slots for students, both M.Sc.Photonics and M.Sc.
 Physics.
-These exchanges are coordinated by Prof. Malte Kaluza and the Erasmus Program.
+These exchanges are coordinated by Prof. Malte Kaluza via the Erasmus+ program.
 Erasmus stays abroad are further financially supported by fellowships from the European Union